 As for returns, both brands offer the same deal.

 Leesa Hybrid (Sapira) lets customers to try their mattress in-home for 100 nights.
 This is true no matter where you purchase the mattress.
 During this period of time, Leesa Hybrid (Sapira) buyers can make a return if they feel the mattress is not right for them.

-Nest Bedding also offers 100 nights to try out the Alexander Hybrid mattress.
+Nest Bedding also offers 100 nights to try out the Sparrow Hybrid mattress.